Skip to main content

 How much is the Employment Allowance worth?

-The Employment Allowance is worth up to £5,000 per year.
+The Employment Allowance is worth up to £10,500 per year (previously £5,000).

 How do I claim the Employment Allowance?

 The Employment Allowance can be claimed through your payroll software when you submit an Employment Payment Summary (EPS) to HM Revenue & Customs.
 You need to select 'Yes' in the 'Employment Allowance' field when you submit your EPS.
-You only need to do this once and your employer's NICs will be reduced each time you submit an EPS until your allowance has been used up.
+You only need to do this once each tax year and your employer's NICs will be reduced each time you submit an EPS until your allowance has been used up.

 If you use HMRC's Basic PAYE Tools to submit your payroll information, you should: